Steam Powered Giraffe: 2008-2011: Formation and early career

 Several of the members of Steam Powered Giraffe met while attending Theatre Arts courses at Grossmont College in El Cajon, California, particularly the pantomime classes of Professor Jerry Hager (26-year Seaport Village mime "Kazoo").
-The original four performers—twins David and "Bunny" Bennett, Jonathan Sprague, and Erin Burke—began busking as quirky robot characters on January 22, 2008 in San Diego's Balboa Park.
+The original four performers—twins David and Isabella Bennett, Jonathan Sprague, and Erin Burke—began busking as quirky robot characters on January 22, 2008, in San Diego's Balboa Park.
 For their first public performance, the group was entitled Steam Powered Giraffe Presents: Peoplebots.
 Later that month they shortened the name to simply Steam Powered Giraffe.

 The original four robot characters were "The Spine" (David Bennett), "Rabbit" (Bunny Bennett), "The Jon" (Jon Sprague), and "Upgrade" (Erin Burke).

-David Michael Bennett has stated on the twins' podcast, The Bennettarium, that losing his job in the wake of the 2008 financial crisis spurred him to begin producing the band's first album and subsequently turn Steam Powered Giraffe into a full-time career.
+David Michael Bennett has stated on the twins' podcast, The Bennettarium, that losing his job in the wake of the 2008 financial crisis spurred him and the band to begin producing their first album and subsequently turn Steam Powered Giraffe into a full-time career.

 In January 2009, the group began performing alongside backing musician Michael Philip Reed.
 In May, the band released its first single, "On Top of the Universe", and announced that it would be included on their upcoming first album.

 In October 2009, the band released their first album, Album One.
-Initially only available at the October 30 album release show, the album was released online (first as a physical CD and then digitally via iTunes) in November of that year.
+Initially only available at an October 30 album release show, the album was released online in November of that year.

 The group performed semi-regularly at Balboa Park throughout 2008, 2009 and 2010, with their final performance in the park in January 2011.